tomheaton/track-hopper/README.md

 ## Notes

 - Only works for search pages (other pages are in the works).
-- Hopping to Apple Music will default to the US region.
+- Hopping to Apple Music will default to the US region to prevent search param issues (this will be fixed in the future).
 - Regions where service domains are unique have not been tested.

 ## Development